adrien-k/couloir/README.md

 # On the relay
 couloir relay sub.domain.com --http

-# On the local machine
+# On your local machine
 couloir expose 3000 --on sub.domain.com --http
 ```